sun-yixiao/sun-yixiao.github.io/research.md

 ---

 **Yixiao Sun**, & Zhihao Ma\*.
 (Under Review).
+Bipolarity of Positive and Negative Affects: Investigating the Contemporaneous Relations of Nuanced Affect States During the COVID-19 Pandemic.

+**Yixiao Sun**, & Zhihao Ma\*.
+(Under Review).
 Authoritarians in Response to Societal Crises: Reciprocal Dynamics of Right-Wing Authoritarianism, COVID-19 Fear and Prevention Belief.

 Yaotian Zhang, **Yixiao Sun**, Gongjing Lu, Zhicong Chen\*, & Cheng-Jun Wang\*.
 (Under Review).
 Let Us Not Wallow in the Valley of Despair: The Role of Emotion and Narrative in Fostering Resilience.